LawranceTala/Crop-Recommendation-System/README.md

 7:Update Dataset Path

-8:In the second code cell, make sure the dataset path is correct 9:data = pd.read_csv("Crop_recommendation.csv")
+8:In the second code cell, make sure the dataset path is correct

+    data = pd.read_csv("Crop_recommendation.csv")

-10:Run All Cells
+9:Run All Cells

-11:Execute all the cells one by one to:
+10:Execute all the cells one by one to:

-12:Preprocess the data
+11:Preprocess the data

-13:Train multiple models (RandomForest, XGBoost, etc.)
+12:Train multiple models (RandomForest, XGBoost, etc.)

-14:Evaluate performance
+13:Evaluate performance

-15:Save the best-performing model using joblib or pickle
+14:Save the best-performing model using joblib or pickle

 **Saving Models**